wp-plugins/social-media-feather/readme.txt

 This shortcode will create a list of social media sharing buttons to share content on your site using the default icon skin with a size of 64 pixels:
 `[feather_share size="64"]`

-You can add a custom CSS class to your share buttons (or social profiles buttons) using the "class" attribute:
+You can add a custom CSS class to your share buttons using the "class" attribute:
 `[feather_share class="myclass"]`

 You can combine all the parameters above to customize the look, for instance using the "Wheel" icon skin at a size of 64 pixels and only showing Google+, Twitter and Facebook, in that specific order: